LucaBonfiglioli/pipewine/docs/tutorial/actions.md

 - You still get the option to parallelize work in a relatively easy way without having to integrate complex bindings for execution environments other than the Python interpreter.
 - Process creation and communication overhead becomes negligible when dealing with large amounts of relatively independent jobs that don't need much synchronization.
 This is a relatively common scenario in data pipelines.
-- It does not prevent you to implement optimized multi-threaded components in other languages.
+- It does not prevent you from implementing optimized multi-threaded components in other languages.
 Think about it: whenever you use tools like Numpy inside a Pipewine action, you are doing exactly this.

 ### Grabber